 For gentle but effective and daily softening of the skin, Revisions Papaya Enzyme cleanser is a great go-to.

 Karen’s personal favorite: GLOWBIOTICS Probiotic Revitalizing cleanser!
 “It smells great and softens the skin, while deep cleaning,” says Karen.
 “Plus, the probiotic aspect helps maintain healthy, balanced skin.
 It is safe for use on sensitive skin too!”

 Toner will help pick up where the cleanser lifts off, eliminating any remaining oil or dirt while rejuvenating the skin’s natural properties.
 Most cleansers nowadays can cut through all of the dirt, oil and grime that accumulates but the extra oil absorbing actives that toners deliver can help to keep the skin even more clean and clear.
 Toner can be particularly useful when skin is extra oily (which can change with hormones) or in cases where you’re in a pinch and cleansing is not an option.

 “If you love the hydrated feel of a toner and use it to feel fresh, we suggest Revision’s Soothing Facial Rinse,” says Karen.
 “For acne control or prevention, you will want a toner that packs a punch and has important oil absorbing and antibacterial acids (ie, salicylic), such as ZO complexion pads.
 These are convenient, pre-moistened pads that are ready to take on-the-go!”

 ZO Complexion Pads are available in clinic or by email at firstname.lastname@example.org.

 Get Personalized Home Care Advice

 We’d love to help you revamp your home care products.
-Schedule a complimentary product consultation with an aesthetician in any of our California, Texas, Utah or Washington clinics to receive recommendations personalized to your skin concerns.
+Schedule a complimentary product consultation with an aesthetician in any of our California, New York, Texas, Utah or Washington clinics to receive recommendations personalized to your skin concerns.